GingerNinja23/ipop-documentation/Building-the-code-for-Android.md

+Tested on Ubuntu 12.04 and Debian Wheezy.

-Go on the [[Building the code for Linux page|Building the code for Linux]] and follow the instructions for the following sections:
+Go on the [[Building the code for Linux page|Building the code for Linux]] and follow the instructions in the first two sections:

 * Install necessary libraries and chromium tools
 * Get the libjingle and ipop-tincan source code

-### Set up Android build environment and build code
+### Download Android dependencies

-1. Return to libjingle root directory, update .gclient file and download Android dependencies
+1. Return to libjingle root directory, update .gclient file to download Android dependencies

     ```bash
     cd ../../../